-First Capital REIT (TSX: FCR.UN) is a leading owner, operator and developer of grocery anchored and mixed-use real estate located in Canada's most densely populated cities.
-The REIT's focus is on creating thriving urban neighbourhoods to generate value for businesses, residents, communities and its investors.
-As at December 31, 2021, the Trust owned interests in 146 neighbourhoods, totaling approximately 22.5 million square feet of gross leasable area.
+First Capital REIT (TSX: FCR.UN) owns, operates and develops grocery-anchored, open-air centres in neighbourhoods with the strongest demographics in Canada.
+The REIT's focus is on creating thriving properties which generate value for businesses, investors and our neighbourhoods.
+As at December 31, 2022, the Trust owned interests in 145 neighbourhoods, totaling approximately 22.2 million square feet of gross leasable area.

-The primary strategy of the Trust is the creation of value over the long term by generating sustainable growth in cash flow and capital appreciation of its urban portfolio.
-To achieve the Trust's strategic objectives, Management continues to:
+The primary strategy of the Trust is the creation of value over the long term by generating sustainable growth in cash flow and capital appreciation of its portfolio.
+To achieve the Trust's strategic objectives, Management continues to execute on its previously announced Enhanced Capital Allocation and Portfolio Optimization Plan, including: